7 wonders of india

 3. History and Purpose:

-• The South Delhi Municipal Corporation (SDMC) commissioned this park as part of their Waste-To-Art Project.
+• The South Delhi Municipal Corporation (SDMC) commissioned this park for their Waste-To-Art Project.

 • The project aimed to: